 Snow Settles on the Mountain

-I came to meditation through a common entry point: a way to improve the self, better focus, more calm, less reactivity.
-But I noticed that this turns breath into an object.
+Most paths into meditation start as self-improvement — better focus, more calm, less reactivity.
+But I noticed that this framing quietly turns breath into an object.
 Posture becomes an object.
 Attention becomes an object.
-There is a sense, often unnoticed, of standing somewhere outside experience and trying to manage it; it might be felt as a subtle distancing, a leaning forward, or a watching-from-behind-the-eyes.
+There's a sense, usually unnoticed, of standing just outside experience and trying to manage it — felt as a subtle distancing, a leaning forward, a watching from behind the eyes.

-For me, meditation became about cultivating a different way of being in the world instead of an activity within it.
-So I wanted something that could travel with me, something that doesn't require a cushion or quiet room.
+What I wanted instead was a different way of being in the world, not an activity within it — something that could travel with me, with no need for a cushion or a quiet room.

 What is experience like when what is being added can be noticed?